-- · Become familiar with controls. - Be sure anyone operating the loader is aware of safe operation and potential hazards.
-Read and observe safety recommendations in loader manual. - Operate loader from operator's seat only.
-Remain at controls until operating cycle is complete. - Carry the bale slowly and as low as possible to the ground. - Operate the loader hydraulic controls smoothly, avoiding jerky operation. - When handling round bales on a slope, always approach the bale with the power unit facing uphill. - Never use the tractor/loader to stop a rolling bale. - Stop loader gradually when lowering or lifting loads. - Use particular care when working on inclines and hillsides. - Avoid holes, ditches, and obstructions which may cause tractor/loader to tip. - Allow for additional length of loader on tractor while turning. - Never allow anyone to walk or work under a raised loader. - Be sure that people, livestock, or pets are not standing near the machine while operating. - Travel slowly over rough ground or when making turns. - Drive slowly through gates and doors. - Lower bucket or attachment to ground when loader is unattended.
+- Be sure anyone operating the loader is aware of safe operation and potential hazards.
+Read and observe safety recommendations in loader manual. - Carry the bale slowly and as low as possible to the ground. - Operate the loader hydraulic controls smoothly, avoiding jerky operation. - When handling round bales on a slope, always approach the bale with the power unit facing uphill. - Never use the tractor/loader to stop a rolling bale. - Allow for additional length of loader on tractor while turning. - Lower bucket or attachment to ground when loader is unattended.